HPV and Genital warts

 Vaccination can help protect both males and females from HPV and the disease that are associated with it—like cervical cancer and genital warts.
 HPV vaccines are for both females and males ages 9-26.
 Since the vaccine was first offered in 2007, studies have shown that HPV infection rates for the types of HPV the vaccine have dropped 56% in teenage girls ages 14-19.
 Here are some facts:

 - It is best to get vaccinated against HPV before you start having sex.

 - Studies show that the vaccines are almost 100% effective at blocking the two HPV types most commonly found with cervical cancers.

-- There are three shots.
+- Older teens and young adults ages 15-26 need to get three shots.
 Once you get the first shot, you need a second shot two months later.
 You need to get a third shot six months after you get the first shot.
 You should get all three shots to be fully protected.

 - HPV vaccines don’t protect against all types of the virus.
 Females who receive an HPV vaccine still need regular Pap tests as recommended by their healthcare provider.

 - Research is being done to see how well the vaccines might protect against other cancers that HPV can cause (such as those of the penis, anus, and head and neck).
 Experts are hopeful the vaccines will have value in protecting against these diseases, too.